Navid200/xDrip/docs/Nightscout/update_nightscout.md

 ---
-title: "Update Google Cloud Nightscout"
+title: "Update Nightscout on Google Cloud"
 description: "Learn how to check your current Nightscout version and update your Google Cloud Nightscout instance step by step.
 Includes guidance on troubleshooting delays and installation requirements."
 layout: GCNS
 ---